Tjens23/K8sPulse/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 Contact
-For any questions or suggestions, please contact tjens23@student.sdu.dk.
+For any questions or suggestions, please contact tjens23@student.sdu.dk or BitOfABye on discord.